damien1/isotope-visual-layouts-lite/readme.md

 2. The finished page showing 10 recent posts.
 Resize your browser window to see them animate.

 == Changelog ==
+= 1.1 =
+* Saves special query to a transient cache for 5 mins
+* Resolved - an issue where this plugin may have caused a conflict with other plugins
+* This is now a Free Plugin - get the Pro Plugin for more features

 = 1.0 =
 * Introduced 7 colour styles